adam j hartz

 i now live in

-i am a supporter of the
+i am an ardent supporter of the

 Free/Libre Software movement, and i believe that